hemantsathish/Covid-19-DA-Project/README.md

   On 31st  December 2019, WHO was alerted to several cases of pneumonia in Wuhan City, Hubei Province of China.
 The virus did not match any other known virus.
-This raised concern because when a virus is new,  its effect on people was unknown.
+This raised concern because when a virus is new,  its effect on people was unknown.<br />
   Coronavirus disease 2019 (COVID-19) is a contagious respiratory and vascular (blood vessel) disease.
 It is caused by becoming infected with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which is a specific type of coronavirus.